fpteko/fpteko/README.md

 ## Hi, I am Folly Teko 👋

-I am currently a Computer Information Systems (CIS) student at the University of Louisville specializing in Cyber Security.
-I’m passionate about leveraging technology to solve complex problems and improve business processes.
-Throughout my studies, I've gained a strong understanding through project that is showcased in this portfolio.
-Thank you for taking timne to eye my work!
+I am currently a Computer Information Systems (CIS) student at the University of Louisville, specializing in Cyber Security, and a Web Development student in the Code Louisville program.
+I am passionate about leveraging technology to solve complex problems and improve business processes.

+Through my academic coursework and hands-on training with Code Louisville, I have developed a strong foundation in web development, front-end technologies, and version control using Git and GitHub.
+I enjoy building practical projects that combine technical problem-solving with user-focused design, including the work showcased in this portfolio.

+Thank you for taking the time to review my work.

 ## Resume & Cover letter
 <ul dir="auto">